aspose-words/Aspose.Words-API-References/english/net/aspose.words/variablecollection/getenumerator/_index.md

 title: VariableCollection.GetEnumerator
 linktitle: GetEnumerator
 second_title: Aspose.Words for .NET API Reference
-description: VariableCollection method.
+description: VariableCollection GetEnumerator method.
 Returns an enumerator object that can be used to iterate over all variable in the collection in C#.
 type: docs
 weight: 60
 url: /net/aspose.words/variablecollection/getenumerator/